XisHungry/Onboard-SDK-ROS/README.md

 Refer to my documentation link

 ## 4. Results
-DJI M100 is able to navigate automactically via coordinates in an indoor environment.
+DJI M100 is able to navigate automatically via coordinates in an indoor environment.

 ## 5. Built with:
 - DJI OSDK ROS 3.2